-The paper presents covalent immobilization of Alcalase[®] 2.4L onto new chitosan beads obtained by the emulsion technique, crosslinked with glutaraldehyde and for the first time, additionally crosslinked with tripolyphosphate solution.
+The paper presents the covalent immobilization of 302

+Alcalase® 2.4L onto new chitosan beads obtained by emulsion technique. crosslinked glutaraldehyde and for the first time, additionally crosslinked with tripolyphosphate solution.
 The results showed that the beads had sufficient content of attachment points for the enzyme immobilization as they had satisfactory enzyme loading and coupling yield.
-It was confirmed that additional crosslinking leaded to smaller beads and subsequently the immobilized enzyme had higher specific activity.
-The Alcalase[®] 2.4L immobilization onto CTPP beads was also confirmed by FTIR technique.
-It can be concluded that CTPP beads are promising supports for enzymes immobilization.
-The Alcalase[®] 2.4L immobilized onto CTPP beads can be used for egg white proteins hydrolysisin real food systems, as it demonstrated a satisfactory initial rate, a high maximum degree of hydrolysis, and effective reusability over five consecutive cycles.
+It was confirmed that additional crosslinking led to smaller beads and subsequently the immobilized enzyme had higher specific activity.
+The Alcalase® 2.4L immobilization onto CTPP beads was also confirmed by the FTIR technique.
+It can be concluded that CTPP supports beads are promising for enzyme immobilization.
+The Alcalase® 2.4L immobilized onto CTPP beads can be used for egg white proteins hydrolysis in real food systems, as it demonstrated a satisfactory initial rate, a high maximum degree of hydrolysis, and effective reusability over five consecutive cycles.